 - In a food processor or a mixer, add 3/4 of chickpeas, 1/2 sliced bottarga, garlic, lemon juice, EVOO, 1/2 cup of the cooking water, and chili peppers.

-- Puree until the mixture becomes a smooth and creamy paste, adding cooking water (one tablespoon at a time) as needed.
+- Puree until the mixture becomes a smooth, creamy paste, adding cooking water (one tablespoon at a time) as needed.

 - Transfer the hummus to a wide, shallow plate.
 Shave the remaining bottarga, add the whole chickpeas, chopped parsley, and finish drizzling a generous amount of EVOO.